 Your company must disclose these interest payments it has made to you and pay the Income Tax that it has collected to HMRC.
 You should use form CT61 to do this.
-Form CT61 can’t be downloaded or ordered online.
-To order, please phone the Shipley Accounts Office on Tel 01274 539665.
+You can order form CT61 online.

 To help you complete form CT61 correctly, HMRC has provided some guidance notes.

 Where your director's loan is released or written off by your company, rather than being repaid, the amount released or written off is treated as your personal income.
 It's treated as net income received after the deduction of tax.
 If you pay tax at the basic rate, you won't have to pay any additional tax, but if you're liable at higher rates of tax then you'll have to pay the difference.
 You'll also have to pay any National Insurance contributions that are due.